Vereine-Einzeigentum/boardgame-proto/grave-approachal/OBSCUR-SPEC.md

 Three drafts per run, at tiers 1, 2 and 3.
 [G4]

-Each offers **three cards — 2 mask, 1 universal.
+Each offers **three cards — in the MVP this is 2 mask, 1 universal.
 Choose 1.** [G5]

 ```
 tier 1:   A universal   B mask        C mask         choose 1
 tier 2:   A mask        B universal   C mask         choose 1
 tier 3:   A mask        B mask        C universal    choose 1
 ```
+*_the above is an example*_

-**[M]** Position of the universal card shuffles, so no slot is learnable as "the road's."
+**[M]** Position of the universal card(s) shuffles, so no slot is learnable as "the road's."

 **[M]** The mask shows its recommendation before you choose.
 If you don't choose, the mask takes its recommendation.
 This is the F1 guarantee at the draft layer and the pedagogy: watch what your mask would have picked, then decide whether you agree.

-**[M] Tier gating by road progress, not round number.** Reaching certain positions on the road unlocks the next tier.
+**[M] Tier gating by road progress and event cards, not round number.** Reaching certain positions on the road unlocks the next tier.
 Moving forward earns growth.
 Waiting doesn't.
 That makes advancement a real choice with a real pressure.

 ---